 Even though pressures during hemodialysis are typically used to detect abnormal hemodynamics in access fistulas, early identification of access dysfunction and prompt, targeted treatments before the disease worsens may help to lower the rate of morbidity associated with access.
-Research indicates that difficulties with vascular access construction account for around 30% of hospital stays among ESRD patients.
+4 Research indicates that difficulties with vascular access construction account for around 30% of hospital stays among ESRD patients.
 The overall frequency of complications in AVF is 16%.
-Most important complications are central venous stenosis and obstruction (30%)°, aneurysm (26.54%), thrombosis (17-25%), stenosis (14-42%), hematoma (3.8%), steal syndrome (2-8%), ischemic neuropathy (1-10%), and infections (2-3%).1,5-7
+Most important complications are central venous stenosis and obstruction (30%), aneurysm (26.54%), thrombosis (17-25%), stenosis (14-42%), hematoma (3.8%), steal syndrome (2-8%), ischemic neuropathy (1-10%), and infections (2-3%).^{1,5-7}

-Guidelines for vascular access include routine screening with non-invasive techniques, such as clinical assessment (monitoring), and devicebased surveillance, such as Doppler ultrasound (DU), to detect issues with AVF early.
-The performance of physical examination (PE) in identifying stenosis in fistulas is also acceptable.
-Physical examination surveillance is simple to understand, simple to carry out, quick to complete, and cost-effective.
-There are 3 components of PE: Look (inspection), Feel (palpation), and Listen (auscultation).
-Doppler ultrasound (DU) is a simple, inexpensive and non invasive technique for assessment of blood flow in AVF.
+Guidelines for vascular access include routine screening with non-invasive techniques, such as clinical assessment (monitoring), and devicebased surveillance, such as Doppler ultrasound (DU), to detect issues with AVF early.8 The performance of physical examination (PE) in identifying stenosis in fistulas is also acceptable.8 Physical examination surveillance is simple to understand, simple to carry out, quick to complete, and cost-effective.
+There are 3 components of PE: Look (inspection), Feel (palpation), and Listen (auscultation).2 Doppler ultrasound (DU) is a simple, inexpensive and non invasive technique for assessment of blood flow in AVF.
 Additionally, it has increased AVF survival by enabling early identification and solving of problems.
 Sixty-nine individuals with asymptomatic, functional hemodialysis access were evaluated using Doppler ultrasonography in an Iranian study.
-They reported high levels of abnormalities, especially higher flow volume, in clinically normal functional AVFs.
+They reported high levels of abnormalities, especially higher flow volume, in clinically normal functional AVFs.9

 In a study by Moghazy KM et al., they reported the efficiency of color (full abbreviation) DUS in the assessment of AVF dysfunction; DUS correctly identified stenoses, thromboses, venous aneurysms, and steal syndrome in 55 out of 177 patients with AVF dysfunction.
-In this study DUS was found to carry a sensitivity rate of 96.4% while taking surgical findings during operative interventions as the reference standard.
+In this study DUS was found to carry a sensitivity rate of 96.4% while taking surgical findings during operative interventions as the reference standard.10

 In another study by Conkbayir et al. DUS correctly identified 123 of 130 lesions (sensitivity 94.6%, specificity 97.5%, PPV 98.4%, NPV 92%, accuracy 95.7%).
+11

 Malik J et al. conducted a study in which 100 patients from two dialysis units were included in a cohort analysis that compared a unit assessed clinically with another unit assessed using ultrasonography flow measurements.
-The findings demonstrated that, as a surveillance strategy to avoid hemodialysis access thrombosis, a structured clinical assessment utilizing a formal tracking tool is equivalent to ultrasound flow measurements.Treatment may enable the early identification of issues frequently linked to mature fistulas, preventing missed appointments and emergency scenarios.
-However, the physical examination of the arteriovenous fistula is a relatively new experience for many nephrologists, nurse practitioners, and nurses.

-Asif et al. published the results of a prospective study in 2007 that assessed the accuracy of PE in the diagnosis of stenotic lesions in comparison to angiography, involving 142 consecutive patients with AVF dysfunction.
-Regarding identifying concomitant inflow-outflow lesions, there was a high degree of agreement between the PE and angiography that went above and beyond chance (79% agreement).
+The findings demonstrated that, as a surveillance strategy to avoid hemodialysis access thrombosis, a structured clinical assessment utilizing a formal tracking tool is equivalent to ultrasound flow measurements.
+12 Treatment may enable the early identification of issues frequently linked to mature fistulas, preventing missed appointments and emergency scenarios.
+However, the physical examination of the arteriovenous fistula is a relatively new experience for many nephrologists, nurse practitioners, and nurses.13 Asif et al. published the results of a prospective study in 2007 that assessed the accuracy of PE in the diagnosis of stenotic lesions in comparison to angiography, involving 142 consecutive patients with AVF dysfunction.
+Regarding identifying concomitant inflow-outflow lesions, there was a high degree of agreement between the PE and angiography that went above and beyond chance (79% agreement).14 limited data to compare the accuracy of physical examination with the Doppler examination.
+This study will help us in decision-making whether we should rely on physical examination or make a routine to make Doppler ultrasound to know the functional accuracy of AV Fistula.